w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 Courses based on this module should:

-* explain how people with disabilities identify and distinguish user interface components based on different features, such as color, layout, spacing, and position
 * explain how people with disabilities use different screen sizes, screen configurations, break points, and style sheets to identify, distinguish, and process contents
+* explain accessibility requirements that relate to color, layout, spacing, and position

 ## Learning Outcomes for Module